DanielBMarkham/Info-Ops/manuscript/chapter4.md

 And one of the immediate impacts the Allegory of the Cave had was in religion.
 A lot of religion before the cave was story/allegory based.
 The gods were like us, they had feelings like us, relationships like us, and so on.

-Once people understood and started talking and thinking with Plato about how concepts worked like they did in the cave, they started asking questions and demanding answers about whether or not the things they believed in were represestations of reality in its purest form.
+Once people understood and started talking and thinking with Plato about how concepts worked like they did in the cave, they started asking questions and demanding answers about whether or not the things they believed in were representations of reality in its purest form.
 When the Christian New Testament's Gospel of John begins with "ἐν ἀρχῇ ἦν ὁ λόγος, καὶ ὁ λόγος ἦν πρὸς τὸν θεόν, καὶ θεὸς ἦν ὁ λόγος." - "In the beginning was the Word, and the Word was with God, and the Word was God."?
-This is a philsophical, Platonic statement about truth and purity.
+This is a philosophical, Platonic statement about truth and purity.
 Being able to talk about what we believe like this is something we owe to the Greeks.[^4-5]

 [^4-5]: One of the catchphrases to use if you love learning history is "Athens, Rome, and Jerusalem", the point being that most all of modern western thought is a result of the intersection of important things that happened in those cities.

 Another of the things that occured to people reading Plato was that there was something we might best call *levels of abstraction*.
 The shadow of a duck is a duck in some way.
 The stuffed duck?
 Also a duck in some way.
 Outside, the live duck?
 We might call it the "real duck" Then there's our idea of what a duck is.
 It exists only in our mind.
-For Plato, that would be the "true duck" The most ducky of ducks.
+For Plato, that would be the "true duck."
+The most ducky of ducks.
 The ultimate reality.
 Any kind of duck you could ever experience is simply a poor version of the True Duck.

 For people who know object-oriented programming, this should sound familiar.
 In OO programming, we have templated classes, abstract classes, base classes, concrete classes.
 They all represent the same thing, but some of these are more abstract than others.
 OO programming can trace its roots all the way back to Plato.